rapid7/insightconnect-plugins/plugins/rapid7_insight_agent/help.md

 #### Quarantine Multiple

-Quarantine or unquarantine multiple hosts
+This action is used to quarantine or unquarantine multiple hosts

 ##### Input